pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 npm install @pulumi/synced-folder
 ```

 Now with the synced-folder package installed we need to update our pulumi code.
+Add the following to ```index.ts```

 ```typescript
 import * as synced_folder from "@pulumi/synced-folder";